PowerShell/DscResources/CONTRIBUTING.md

 * Write a set of test cases specific to your resources using Pester.
 Place them in a `Tests` directory. ([See details regarding test folder structure](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md#improving-test-coverage-for-existing-resources))
-* Use the template from the [DscResource.Template folder](DscResource.Template) as a boilerplate for continuous integration configuration file ([appveyor.yml](https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/appveyor.yml)) and readme.md  ([readme.md](https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/README.md)).
+* Use the template from the [DscResource.Template folder](DscResource.Template) as a boilerplate for [appveyor.yml] (https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/appveyor.yml) (continuous integration configuration file) and [README.md](https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/README.md).

-* Run all common tests located in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) (preferably using AppVeyor)
+* Run all common tests located in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests)

 Follow up in the issue you opened to discuss repo ownership with the PowerShell team.
 There are two options: